 Creative arts hub Zimbabwe

-Creative Arts Hub Zimbabwe: improving psychological wellbeing for adolescents living with HIV at high-risk of poor health outcomes in Zimbabwe is a collaboration between King’s College London’s Department of Health Service & Population Research and Tariro NeGitare of Magitare Trust, supported by the Cultural Institute at King’s.
+Creative Arts Hub Zimbabwe: improving psychological wellbeing for adolescents living with HIV at high-risk of poor health outcomes in Zimbabwe is a collaboration between King’s College London’s Department of Health Service & Population Research and Tariro NeGitare of Magitare Trust.
+It was supported by the university's Culture team.